ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 who would otherwise be discouraged from applying for a role for which they are _not_ a perfect fit!

+What about skills and knowledge, though?
+What are we looking for in our candidates?
-The broad categories of traits we were looking for include:
+Here are the broad categories that we assess:

 1. People skills
 2. Communication skills